25prabhu10/notes/docs/Concepts/AWS/AWS.md

 ## AWS SDK

-- What if you want to perform actions on AWS directly from your applications code ? (without using the CLI).
+What if you want to perform actions on AWS directly from your applications code ? (without using the CLI)

-- You can use an SDK (software development kit) !
+- You can use an SDK (software development kit)!

-- Official SDKs are...
+- Official SDKs are:

   - Java
   - .NET
   - Node.js
   - PHP
-  - Python (named boto3 / botocore)
+  - Python (named `boto3`/`botocore`)
   - Go
   - Ruby
   - C++

 - We have to use the AWS SDK when coding against AWS Services such as DynamoDB

-- Fun fact...
-The AWS CLI uses the Python SDK (boto3)
+- The AWS CLI uses the Python SDK (`boto3`)

 ::: tip NOTE
-If you don't specify or configure a default region, then us-east-1 will be chosen by default
+If you don't specify or configure a default region, then `us-east-1` will be chosen by default
 :::

 ### AWS Limits (Quotas)

 - API Rate Limits

   - Describe Instances API for EC2 has a limit of 100 calls per seconds
   - `GetObject` on S3 has a limit of 5500 GET per second per prefix
-  - For Intermittent Errors: implement [Exponential Backoff](#exponential-backoff)
+  - For Intermittent Errors: implement [Exponential Back-off](#exponential-back-off)
   - For Consistent Errors: request an API throttling limit increase

 - Service Quotas (Service Limits)

   - Running On-Demand Standard Instances: 1152 vCPU
   - You can request a service limit increase by opening a ticket
   - You can request a service quota increase by using the Service Quotas API

-#### Exponential Backoff
+#### Exponential Back-off

-Exponential Backoff for any AWS service.
+Exponential Back-off for any AWS service

-- If you get _ThrottlingException_ intermittently, use exponential backoff
+- If you get _ThrottlingException_ intermittently, use exponential back-off
 - Retry mechanism already included in AWS SDK API calls
 - Must implement yourself if using the AWS API as-is or in specific cases

-  - Must only implement the retries on 5xx server errors and throttling
+  - Must only implement the retries on `5xx` server errors and throttling
-  - Do not implement on the 4xx client errors
+  - Do not implement on the `4xx` client errors

 ### AWS CLI Credentials Provider Chain

-- The CLI will look for credentials in this order
+The CLI will look for credentials in this order:

 1. Command line options: `--region`, `--output`, and `--profile`
 2. Environment variables: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN`
 3. CLI credentials file: `aws configure` and `~/.aws/credentials` on Linux/Mac & `C:\Users\user\.aws\credentials` on Windows
-4. CLI configuration file: `aws configure` and `~/.aws/config` on Linux / macOS & `C:\Users\USERNAME\.aws\config` on Windows
+4. CLI configuration file: `aws configure` and `~/.aws/config` on Linux/macOS & `C:\Users\USERNAME\.aws\config` on Windows
 5. Container credentials: for ECS tasks
 6. Instance profile credentials: for EC2 Instance Profiles

 #### AWS SDK Default Credentials Provider Chain

-- The Java SDK (example) will look for credentials in this order
+The Java SDK (example) will look for credentials in this order:

 1. Java system properties: `aws.accessKeyId` and `aws.secretKey`
-2. Environment variables - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
+2. Environment variables: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
 3. The default credential profiles file: ex at: `~/.aws/credentials`, shared by many SDK
 4. Amazon ECS container credentials: for ECS containers
 5. Instance profile credentials: used on EC2 instances

 #### AWS Credentials Scenario

-- An application deployed on an EC2 instance is using environment variables with credentials from an IAM user to call the Amazon S3 API.
+- An application deployed on an EC2 instance is using environment variables with credentials from an IAM user to call the Amazon S3 API
-- The IAM user has S3FullAccess permissions.
+- The IAM user has S3FullAccess permissions
 - The application only uses one S3 bucket, so according to best practices:

   - An IAM Role & EC2 Instance Profile was created for the EC2 instance
   - The Role was assigned the minimum permissions to access that one S3 bucket
   - The IAM Instance Profile was assigned to the EC2 instance, but it still had access to all S3 buckets.
 Why?
   - The credentials chain is still giving priorities to the environment variables

 #### AWS Credentials Best Practices

-- Overall, NEVER EVER STORE AWS CREDENTIALS IN YOUR CODE
+- Overall, **NEVER EVER STORE AWS CREDENTIALS IN YOUR CODE**
 - Best practice is for credentials to be inherited from the credentials chain
 - If using working within AWS, use IAM Roles

-  - => EC2 Instances Roles for EC2 Instances
+  - For EC2 Instances Roles for EC2 Instances
-  - => ECS Roles for ECS tasks
+  - For ECS Roles for ECS tasks
-  - => Lambda Roles for Lambda functions
+  - For Lambda Roles for Lambda functions

-- If working outside of AWS, use environment variables / named profiles
+- If working outside of AWS, use environment variables/named profiles

 #### Signing AWS API requests